 At the age of 42, Congressman Kinzinger is one of the youngest Members of Congress, yet he ranks in the top half of seniority in the full House of Representatives.
 He was named ‘A Republican Role Model for 2017’ by the Washington Post and is frequently applauded for his pragmatic approach to the myriad of issues facing America, and the world.

 Education and Early Career

-As a 20-year old sophomore at Illinois State University (ISU), he challenged a three-term incumbent for the McLean County Board.
-Kinzinger advocated for restoring local government back into the hands of the people and won a seat on the board, becoming one of the youngest county board members in McLean County history.
+As a 20-year old sophomore at Illinois State University (ISU), Adam Kinzinger challenged a three-term incumbent for the McLean County Board.
+He advocated for restoring local government back into the hands of the people and won a seat on the board, becoming one of the youngest county board members in McLean County history.
 He served on the McLean County Board from 1998-2003, and graduated from ISU in 2000.

 After serving on the McLean County Board, Kinzinger joined the United States Air Force.
 He was commissioned a 2nd Lieutenant in November 2003 and later awarded his pilot wings.
 He has served in the Air Force Special Operations, Air Combat Command, Air Mobility Command, and Air National Guard.